Shlw/Collision/Collision/Readme.md

 ## Changelog and Note

+* lziad @ 2016.12.18.16.00
+  1. Fix a bug causing memory leak when playing sounds.
+  2. Volume can be adjusted using arrow keys.
+  3. Fix the try-catch statement.

 * lziad @ 2016.12.18.11.38
   1. Change the logic of playing sound.
   2. Now main function will call *GameCleanUp*.